Arranging a funeral or cremation in Oregon

 The deceased had no life insurance – what do I do if I cannot afford a funeral or cremation in Oregon?

 This can be very distressing if you are liable to make funeral arrangements for a lost loved one and do not have sufficient funds.
 There is very limited financial aid for funerals, and this varies by county.
 In such cases, the coroner may make arrangements with a funeral home, and costs should not exceed the actual minimal cost of a burial or cremation.
 Generally, a fixed amount is set that the County or state will pay for pauper burial assistance.

 Who should I contact if I have a complaint about a funeral home in Oregon?

-Hopefully, you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated to their vocation.
-Unfortunately, though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
-In this case, you should make your complaint in writing to the Oregon Mortuary and Cemetery Board who regulates and licenses funeral businesses in Oregon.
-They can be contacted at 800 NE Oregon Street # 430 Portland OR 97232 Phone: (971) 673-1500
+Hopefully, you will find your funeral home services more than adequate, as most funeral professionals are very dedicated to their vocation.
+Unfortunately, it does sometimes happen that you may have a complaint or grievance with a funeral home, and you do not manage to resolve it directly with the funeral director.
+In this case, you should write your complaint to the Oregon Mortuary and Cemetery Board, which regulates and licenses funeral businesses in Oregon.
+They can be contacted at 800 NE Oregon Street # 430, Portland, OR 97232.
+Phone: (971) 673-1500

 Another useful consumer resource is the Oregon Cremation Alliance (an affiliate of the Funeral Consumers Alliance).

 I hope this guide has helped to answer some of your immediate questions.
-Please check out our Library/info section for our full catalog of resources to help you through the process of arranging a funeral.
+Please check out our Funeral Resources section for our full catalog of resources to help you through the process of arranging a funeral.
 Feel free to contact us if we can be of any assistance with any further questions you may have.